-8.16 Prover9 1109a
+8.14 Prover9 1109a

-Bob Veroff, of behalf of Bill McCune University of New Mexico, USA
+Bob Veroff on behalf of William McCune University of New Mexico, USA

 Prover9, Version 2009-11A, is a resolution/paramodulation prover for first-order logic with equality.
-Its overall architecture is very similar to that of Otter-3.3 [40].
+Its overall architecture is very similar to that of Otter-3.3 [43].
 It uses the "given clause algorithm", in which not-yet-given clauses are available for rewriting and for other inference operations (sometimes called the "Otter loop").